Fortune makes a strong case about paying attention to the signals, obvious and subtle, that are being passed around in the office.

 Big projects snob

 Second, you also get passed over for big projects.
 Only the not-so-relevant ones are given to you.
-Your contributions to the department remain miniscule, and you are not given the opportunity to shine.
+Your contributions to the department remain minuscule, and you are not given the opportunity to shine.
 This means that your chances of getting recognized are nil.

 Third, the raises you get are negligible.
 The percentage of your raise hardly makes any difference in your wallet or spending ability.
 This kind of raise is often seen as a token or a way to appease you, but it doesn’t speak of your value.